Sunday 22 June 1941

 |A reconnaissance Ju 88 D bomber of the 3/F, 22, June 1941.|

-The Royal Navy mounts some supply missions to Tobruk, sending 758-ton British tanker Pass of Balmaha and 951-ton Greek store ship Antiliklia, both with heavy escort.
+The Royal Navy mounts some supply missions to Tobruk, sending 758-ton British tanker Pass of Balmaha and 951-ton Greek store ship Antiliklia, both with a heavy escort.
 However, the Luftwaffe is dominating the skies and forces the Antiklia to take refuge in Mersa Matruh.

 At Malta, a Bristol Blenheim bomber making an attack on an Axis convoy suffers severe damage.
 The pilot is badly wounded, so the observer, Sergeant JS Sargent, takes control and manages to get the plane back to Malta despite having no flying training.